Friizza/Zombits/README.md

 This project uses [Gradle](https://gradle.org/) to manage dependencies.
 The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.

-Run `/gradle build` to build the project, you will find the jar file in `/lwjgl3/build/libs`
+Run `/gradlew build` to build the project, you will find the jar file in `/lwjgl3/build/libs`.
+In case it doesn't work try `.\/gradlew build`.